-Everyone will agree that the best way to inflate your blow up mattress is using an external electric pump; nothing beats that!
+Everyone will agree that the best way to inflate your blow-up mattress is by using an external electric pump; nothing beats that!

 But what happens if the pump broke down or you forgot your pump at home?
 Don’t worry there are a few tricks that could help in no time at all.